Codevid-21/Driver-Order-Tracking/README.md

-## DIKKAT EDILECEK HUSUSLAR;

-### commit islemleri her zaman en üst klasörden yapilacak (DriverAndOrderTracking)
+## ATTENTION !!!!!;

+### A branch will be created for each ticket and a PR will be opened at the end of the ticket.

+### The branch names will be in the format --> feature/ticketname-id.

+### tickets will comply with user story criteria

+### commit operations will always be made from the top folder (DriverAndOrderTracking)

-### commit ve class isimleri w3c (w3school - florian) kritelerine göre ingilicce yazilacak
+### commit and class names will be written in english according to w3c (w3school - florian) criteria

-### style isimleri özel olarak verilecek ve cakismalar önlenecek
+### Style names will be given privately and conflicts will be avoided

 [Miro tasarim linki](https://miro.com/app/board/o9J_lxbdlh4=/)